How to Water Your Garden

 How Much Should You Water Your Garden Every Week?

 To achieve a one foot moisture level in your garden you will need 1 to 1 ½ inches of rain or supplemental watering each week.
 You can measure how much water your garden is getting very easily.
 Simply use a rain gauge when it rains, or if you are using a sprinkler, put out some tuna cans or pet food cans to catch water so you will know when you have reached the ideal of 1 to 1 ½ inches.

 The Best Time of Day to Water Your Garden

 The best time of day to water your garden is in the morning or early evening.
 This prevents evaporation.
 During the heat of the day, significant amounts of water from your sprinkler will evaporate before it hits the ground.
 This is a waste of water.
-Watering during the cool of the morning or evening gives the water a chance to soak in before the heat of the day when your plants will need it the most.
+Watering during the cool of the morning or evening ensures that more water actually reaches your plants and give it a chance to soak in before the heat of the day when your plants will need it the most.

 The Best Way to Water Your Garden

 Drip irrigation or soaker hoses are the best way to water your garden.
 They provide water close to the roots so there is less water exposed to evaporation.
 Since you don’t want to water the leaves, watering close to the roots is the best way to water.

 Watering from overhead with a sprinkler or handheld hose can cause disease such as powdery mildew.
 Powdery mildew is caused when water hits the ground so hard that it bounces back upwards towards the leaves of the plants.
 The soil carries the fungi that causes powdery mildew.